SonyMobile/kubernetes-bootstrap/README.md

 - `make deploy-kube2iam`

    Deploys [kube2iam](https://github.com/jtblin/kube2iam) that enables the use of individual IAM roles per pod.
 This is recommended if a pod requires access to AWS resources.
+Additional configuration (not yet in this project) is required to make ExternalDNS and cluster autoscaler run with kube2iam.

 - `make deploy-autoscaler`